CodeGator/CG.Green/README.md

 There is a WIKI, in progress, [HERE](https://github.com/CodeGator/CG.Green/wiki)

 We also write about projects like this one on our website [HERE](http://www.codegator.com)

+### Can I help?

+We're not in position to accept contributors but we hope that changs, at some point.
+Keep checking back.

 ## Disclaimer